KnapsackPro/knapsack_pro-ruby/README.md

     destination: test-results
 ```

+You can find a full CircleCI yml config example in [the article](https://docs.knapsackpro.com/2021/rspec-testing-parallel-jobs-with-circleci-and-junit-xml-report).

 #### Info for Travis users

 You can parallelize your builds across virtual machines with [travis matrix feature](http://docs.travis-ci.com/user/speeding-up-the-build/#parallelizing-your-builds-across-virtual-machines).
 Edit `.travis.yml`